rhymeyang/Se/docs/308B/BusinessResilience.md

 Most DR plans are going to have common components:

-- **Disaster declaration procedure**
-  - This needs to include criteria for how a disaster is determined and who has the authority to declare a disaster.
+- **Disaster declaration procedure**<br/> This needs to include criteria for how a disaster is determined and who has the authority to declare a disaster.
-- **Roles and responsibilities**
-  - DR plans need to specify what activities need to be performed and specify which persons or teams are best equipped to perform them.
+- **Roles and responsibilities**<br/> DR plans need to specify what activities need to be performed and specify which persons or teams are best equipped to perform them.
-- **Emergency contact lists**
-  - Response personnel need contact information for other personnel so that they may establish and maintain communications as the disaster unfolds and recovery operations begin.
+- **Emergency contact lists**<br/> Response personnel need contact information for other personnel so that they may establish and maintain communications as the disaster unfolds and recovery operations begin.
 These contact lists should include several different ways of contacting personnel, since some disasters have an adverse impact on regional telecommunications infrastructure.
-- **System recovery procedures**
-  - These are the detailed steps for getting recovery systems up and running.
+- **System recovery procedures**<br/> These are the detailed steps for getting recovery systems up and running.
 These procedures will include a lot of detail describing obtaining data, configuring servers and network devices, confirming that the application and business information is healthy, and starting business applications.
-- **System operations procedures**
-  - These are detailed steps for operating critical IT systems while they are in recovery mode.
+- **System operations procedures**<br/> These are detailed steps for operating critical IT systems while they are in recovery mode.
 These detailed procedures are needed because the systems in recovery mode may need to be operated differently from their production counterparts; further, they may need to be operated by personnel who have not been doing this before.
-- **System restoration procedures**
-  - These are the detailed steps to restore IT operations back to the original production systems.
+- **System restoration procedures**<br/> These are the detailed steps to restore IT operations back to the original production systems.

 > **NOTE**
 >